DOORM4T/cs157c-team-project/README.md

 ### To-do
 - Pick a data set (Suggestion: http://openflights.org/data.html#airport:%5Boriginal%5D)
   - Must be 1GB+
+  - Process it & save it in our local MongoDB instance
 - Determine use cases
 - Set up 5+ queries (can test via mongosh, no need to implement in our app yet).
 Must have at least one of each:
     - Create